kraisr/Random-HTML-CSS/README.md

 # Random-HTML-CSS (around 2016)
+### To get preview use this [link to github pages](https://kraisr.github.io/Random-HTML-CSS/) of this repository

+### Or copy paste the following into your browser: https://kraisr.github.io/Random-HTML-CSS/.

-Very outdated files from learning HTML and CSS (in Polish)
+### Very outdated files from learning HTML and CSS (in Polish)

 - [Animations & Hovers](Animations%20and%20Hovers)